 When you exercise, always make sure you breathe slowly and easily.
 Do not hold your breath.

 You can do some balance exercises during everyday activities.

-What it does: makes your buttock and lower back muscles stronger:
+To make your buttocks and lower back muscles stronger:

-What it does: makes your thigh muscles stronger and may decrease knee pain:
+To make your thigh muscles stronger and possibly decrease knee pain: